Frygidairus/pdf_extractions/README.md

 Accuracy is important as, in a second time, the text extrated is used in mission 2 as text input for the unitary tests.

 ## Current State
+The current _extract_text()_ script make use of the [PyMuPdf](https://pymupdf.readthedocs.io/en/latest/) library.

+It reads and extracts the text from the .pdf file given as argument.
+The script then splits the text on all newline markers (\n) and removes all lines starting by "Figure" and the lines being digits.
+Then all the lines are joined, followed by the pages being joined altogether.
+Finally spaces are added after punctuation in order to improve readability.

+**NB.** _LIGATURES:_ It worth noting that the flags in the _get_text()_ method are modified in order to remove ligatures.
+By default, PyMuPdf keeps ligatures as in the PDF.
+For instance, the ligature "ﬀ" would be kept as is in the extracted text instead of "ff", potentially leading to processing issues after extraction.

 ## Possible Improvements?
+The _extract_text()_ script could possibly be improved by reducing the overhead induced by the library.
+PyMuPdf has a lot to offer and offers a lot of features yet, in this particular case, only the _get_text()_ method is used for each page.
+It could be possible to have a lower access to the text in order to gain in performance.

+Making use of publicly available **LLMs** such as [OpenAI's models](https://platform.openai.com/docs/models) or [Google's models](https://ai.google.dev/gemini-api/docs/models/gemini) throught respective API could help improve accuracy.
+This has the downsides of **adding costs** depending on the number of PDF files processed as well as probably **reducing overall performances**.
+It relies also on a third party, possibly raising **reliability concerns**.
 # Mission 2: count_occurrences_in_text()

 ## Current State